legresley/migmaq/README.md

 <h2>Mi'kmaq/Mi'gmaq Anki Deck</h2>

 <p>This pulls from mi'kmaq online (mikmaqonline.org).
 Add a new batch of words as a "fork"!
-Here is my base file.
+My base file is in the repository.
 Go to https://www.ankiapp.com/ to download the app to use this file.</p>

 <hr>
 <p><b>How to import file</b>